How to Hire in a Tight Labor Market

 3. Embrace Technology

 Technology can make your search for the best hires easier.
-For example, Monster allows users to customize searches for qualified job seekers.
+Consider using an applicant tracking system (ATS) to make applicant screening more streamlined.
 If you can find the right job seekers more efficiently, you’ll get to them before the competition.

 4. Go With Video

-In the Insta-age, video images have the potential to go viral on social media and elsewhere.
+In the Insta-age, videos have the potential to go viral on social media and elsewhere.
 So add some sizzle to your recruiting with video.
-If you can show candidates more of your company, you reduce the ambiguity in their decision-making process — and make it easier for them to make a decision.
+If you can show candidates more of your company, you reduce the ambiguity in their decision-making process and make it easier for them to make a decision.
+You can also speed up the interview process by hosting video job interviews.

 5. Remember to Develop Your Employees